Tusk Ventures has closed its debut fund with $36 million

 The outfit — which features both the venture capital fund and that political and regulatory advisory business — employs 30 people altogether.

-In addition to Tusk and Hof, Uber’s former New York manager Josh Mohrer joined Tusk Ventures as a managing partner back in May.
+In addition to Tusk and Nof, Uber’s former New York manager Josh Mohrer joined Tusk Ventures as a managing partner back in May.

-We had an email exchange with Hof earlier today and we asked about signaling risk — not every startup the fund advises will receive a check from the venture fund.
-Hof dismisses it as a concern, however, calling the fund and advisory business ” separate but highly synergistic.”
+We had an email exchange with Nof earlier today and we asked about signaling risk — not every startup the fund advises will receive a check from the venture fund.
+Nof dismisses it as a concern, however, calling the fund and advisory business ” separate but highly synergistic.”

 He also tells us the fund has a “distinct investment strategy” and that investments have to “satisfy a different set of criteria than the startups that the advisory firm engages with.”

-If you’re curious, a typical first check size is between $750,000 and $2 million, depending on the a company’s stage, though Hof says that many of the firm’s institutional LPs like to co-invest alongside the fund, giving it the ability to write even larger checks.
+If you’re curious, a typical first check size is between $750,000 and $2 million, depending on the a company’s stage, though Nof says that many of the firm’s institutional LPs like to co-invest alongside the fund, giving it the ability to write even larger checks.
 (Like most VCs, Tusk Ventures also reserves capital to participate in follow-on rounds when it wants.)

 Altogether, Tusk Ventures has more than 20 companies in its portfolio, including medical marijuana delivery company Eaze; the marketplace for household service providers, Handy; the fast-growing digital asset broker Coinbase; and AltSchool, which is a network of for-profit schools that is reportedly shuttering a school in New York and struggling more broadly to sell its software to schools, which the company is counting on to grow its business.

-Pictured: Jordan Hof
+Pictured: Jordan Nof

 0